 • With canning anything, you will want to make sure there is at least 1/4 inch head space (space between the jam and the top of each jar).

 Pectin is a thickener that reacts with the sugars and acid in recipes to thicken, help reduce the cooking time, and preserve a fresher flavor.
-Since strawberries are naturally low in natural pectin, adding pectin during cooking is a must to ensure the jam thickens and gels.
-Without it, you would be left with a runny sauce rather than a thickened spread.
+Since strawberries are naturally low in fruit pectin, adding pectin during cooking ensures the jam thickens and gels.
+While strawberry jam can be made without pectin, it will leave you with a different texture and flavor than if pectin is added.

 Do you have to water bath strawberry jam?